Bionus/imgbrd-grabber/docs/docs/tools/tag-loader.md

 ### Pre-generated databases

-You can find some already generated databases directly on Github:
+You can find some already generated databases directly on GitHub:
 <https://github.com/Bionus/imgbrd-grabber/releases/tag-databases>

 Note that they are only generated for a handful of sources and might not be totally up to date.
 However, they can be useful to get started quickly without having to generate one yourselves.